Ammar-Anwar-0/Blockchain_Test/README.md

 Practice all the Github Comands from the git-hub cheat-sheet.
 Make sure to add the readMe file in the repo, where write all the comands that you used.

+Step by Step:
+Create a new Go source file (e.g., blockchain.go) on your local machine using a text editor or an IDE.
+Write the code to implement the required functions (DisplayAllBlocks, NewBlock, ModifyBlock) in this file.
+Create Branch "Dev".
+Commit the Go Source File.
+Go to "Main" Branch and create a pull request.
+Approve it.